 Application to Individual Faculty Members

 This Agreement shall be incorporated by reference into every employment contract issued to a faculty member.
 The rights, privileges and obligations of faculty members set forth in this Agreement shall be assimilated into and made part of every individual contract of employment between a faculty member and the University.
 All such rights, privileges and obligations claimed under such individual contracts of employment shall be enforceable only through the procedures set forth in this Agreement or in the Statutes of the University.
 If there is a conflict between the terms of an individual faculty member contract and the terms of this Agreement, this Agreement shall control.
-A copy of this Agreement and any amendments to it and a current copy of the University Statutes will be furnished to all faculty members.
+A copy of this Agreement and any amendments to it and a current copy of the University Statutes will be made accessible to all faculty members.

 This Agreement and the University Statutes